pscls/flink/flink-connectors/flink-connector-rabbitmq2/src/main/java/org/apache/flink/connector/rabbitmq2/sink/README.md

 On a checkpoint, all send but unacknowledged messages are resent to RabbitMQ.
 The buffered messages are then stored in the checkpoint to guarantee their future delivery in case of a failure.
-If the resend is triggered before the acknowledgement arrives, or the acknowledgement is lost, messages will be duplicated inside RabbitMQ.
+If resend is triggered before the acknowledgement arrives, or the acknowledgement is lost, messages will be duplicated inside RabbitMQ.